 When checking fluid levels, brake fluid is often forgotten, and you can see why.
 Brake fluid rarely needs topping up because, unlike other fluids, brake fluid isn’t consumed.

 When the brake fluid level is low, it means your brakes require inspection.
-It could mean you have a brake fluid leak, but you’d know about that pretty quickly, as your brake pedal would sink to the floor and your brake force compromised.
+It could mean you have a brake fluid leak, but you’d know about that pretty quickly, as your brake pedal would sink to the floor and your braking force would be compromised.

 Topping up the brake fluid reservoir under these circumstances is actually overfilling the reservoir.
 When the caliper pistons are pushed back during brake maintenance to allow for the new (thicker) pads, the excess fluid will rush back to the already full reservoir and overflow.

 And so, before topping up the fluid, I’d advise checking the brake linings for wear first.
-If they are worn as we suspect, I’d skip topping up the fluid altogether and go ahead and change the pads out or book a brake service.
+If they are worn as we suspect, I’d skip topping up the fluid altogether and either change the pads or book a brake service.

-Most vehicle wheel designs allow for easy brake pad inspection, and we’ll cover that next.
+Most vehicle wheel designs make brake pad inspection easy, and we’ll cover that next.

 Brake Pad Inspection

 Brake pads are easy to check on most vehicles.
-The wide-wheel spoke design is great for visibility and inspecting the pad lining thinness and only takes minutes.
+The wide-wheel spoke design is great for visibility and inspecting the pad lining’s thinness, and it only takes minutes.
 Most vehicles will have brake calipers on all four wheels.

 However, some will only have calipers to the front and will instead have drum brakes to the rear.
 It is not as easy to inspect drum brakes, and worn shoes (drum brakes) will also cause a low brake fluid level.